glutanimate/anki-addons-misc/ankiweb.md

 **Create Filtered Deck from the Browser**

-Adds a hotkey and menu item to the browser that launches the filtered deck creation dialog based on the current search.
+Adds a hotkey and menu item to the browser that launches a filtered deck creation dialog based on the current search.

 Hotkey: *Ctrl+Shift+D*